Millstream-Chichester National Park offers some of the best nature based camping opportunities in the Pilbara region.

 There is a range of walking and bike trails within the park, and some of the more popular attractions are outlined below.

-Millstream Homestead Visitor Centre is located along the Kanjenjie-Millstream Road within the park.
-Displays within the homestead provide information about the parks attractions as well as the life of the Yinjibardni people and the early pastoral settlers.
+Millstream Homestead Visitor Centre - displays within the homestead provide information about the parks attractions as well as the life of the Yinjibardni people and the early pastoral settlers.
 The Homestead Trail is a 750m trail surrounding the homestead which allows you to explore station life in Millstream in the 1930s.

-Python Pool is located within the picturesque Millstream-Chichester Range National Park, south of Roebourne.
-It is a stunning spot for a swim in a cool refreshing rock pool whilst enjoying the spectacular backdrop of the imposing rugged ochre cliffs.
+Python Pool is a stunning spot for a swim in a cool refreshing rock pool whilst enjoying the spectacular backdrop of the imposing rugged ochre cliffs.
 Python Pool is easily accessible by road, via the Roebourne-Wittenoom Road within the park, and a walking trail.

 The Camel Trail starts at Python Pool & is an eight kilometres, three hour (one way) moderate walk which follows part of the old camel road.
 The trail winds up at the rugged sandstone escarpment of the Chichester Range, through rolling Spinifex covered hills & large termite mounds.